programmfabrik/easydb-documentation/content/sysadmin/konfiguration/easydb-server.yml/produce.en.md

 ## produce variants

-If not already contained, add the following lines to configuration, e.g. `config/easydb-server.yml`.
+Add the following lines to the configuration, e.g. `config/easydb-server.yml`.
 The storage location of the `config` directory was defined during the [Installation](/en/sysadmin/installation/#mount).

+Make sure to not create duplicate lines.
+If a line already exists, e.g. `include_before:`, use it instead and add the missing line beneath it, with proper indentation.
+If in doubt use a linter tool or ask us for help.
+Problems of this kind can prevent the easydb from starting.
+We suggest to keep a backup of your previous configuration.

 ```yaml
 include_before: